 In Full Disclosure — Do ROPS Fall Short of Their Intended Goals?

 Regional Overdose Prevention Specialists, due to the town hall-style nature of their trainings, often fail to reach the most disadvantaged regular drug users (e.g., injection opioid users).
 This isn’t to say they completely fail to train these people or meet them where they’re at with naloxone, though.
 As ROPS continue to make a name for themselves across the Volunteer State, more injection opioid users, for example, will come to perceive these state-sanctioned harm reductionists as legitimate and worthwhile.

 Much like anywhere, people here — especially long-term, often-problematic drug users like me — exhibit discretion in assessing new or otherwise-too-good-to-be-true opportunities.
-I think the average level of discretion exhibited by the most disadvantaged drug user here in Northwest Tennessee is higher than average, nationally-speaking, that is.
+I think the average level of discretion exhibited by the most disadvantaged drug user here in rural West Tennessee is higher than average, nationally-speaking, that is.

 People can be surprisingly unwilling to open themselves up to offers of free safe drug use supplies.
-One time, I visited an area of West Tennessee that was populated by a relative fuckton of people experiencing homelessness to have my help refused by all but one person despite the fact I shot heroin in front of them!
+One time, I visited an area of West Tennessee that was populated by a relative fuckton of people experiencing homelessness — Jackson, where I live now; it’s the second-largest city in the region — only to have my help refused by all but one person despite the fact I injected heroin in front of them!

-Here in Northwest Tennessee, for example, the overwhelming majority of locals who’ve received syringes, naloxone, and other harm reduction supplies from me weren’t aware of ROPS when I first met them — since then, little has changed.
+Here in rural West Tennessee, for example, the overwhelming majority of locals who’ve received syringes, naloxone, and other harm reduction supplies from me weren’t aware of ROPS when I first met them — since then, little has changed.